 - More from CES: HP Elite Folio brings 5G to 2-in-1 Surface Pro rival

 Acer Aspire 7 price and availability

-The Acer Aspire 7 (A715-42G) arrives in North America in March, with a starting price of $749.
+The Acer Aspire 7 (A715-42G) arrives in North America in March, with a starting price of $749 (which we may be able to bring down for you with our Acer promo codes).
 In Europe, the Middle East and Africa, it's coming in February for €899.

 The Acer Aspire 5 (A515-45) also hits in North America in March, with a $549 starting price.
 In Europe, the Middle East and Africa, it's due in February for €699.